ChrisWhealy/DistributedSystemNotes/Lecture 23.md

 The obvious question at this point then is this:

-> Why not implement 2-phase commit **and** have a cluster of coordinator processes to provide fault-tolerance?
+> Why not implement 2-phase commit ***and*** have a cluster of coordinator processes to provide fault-tolerance?

-Well, this has already been done, and is described in the first paper we're going to look at.
+Well, this has already been done and is described in the first paper we're going to look at.

 ### Consensus on Transaction Commit